Contact Dr. Julie for more information on the amazing health benefits

 94. Neck & Wing Relief.
 When you have neck and scapula tension, apply lavender with fractionated coconut oil, breathe it in and massage those knots out!

 95. A Hood of Wonder.
-Next time you have a cold or the flu, remember the lavender steam hood.
+Next time you have a stuffed nose and chest, remember the lavender steam hood.
 Add 4-6 drops to a bowl of hot water.
 Place a towel over your head, and inhale the vapor slowly and deeply.

 96. A Woodworker’s Friend.
 Do you work with wood or handle wood?
 Rather than dig a hole in your finger trying to catch that splinter, add a few drops of lavender, let the splinter swell and slip out.